nyorain/swa/docs/notes.md

 later:

+- gl transparency semantics.
+Does the platform use premultiplied alpha? e.g. on wayland we have to use premultiplied alpha, on other platforms probably not
+- error checking.
+Make sure we cleanup everything?
+	- or don't do that in places where errors aren't expected? tradeoff maintainability and possibly usability here i guess? like do we really have to check the return value of wl_compositor_create_surface? i don't know any condition we can/want to handle in which it returns NULL.
 - re-entrant callbacks.
 Allowed to modify window state in handler? allowed to call data_offer_destroy in data offer callback? etc